pkskelly/AdventOfCode2023/README.md

 ## Day 4

 Part 1 was a bit tricky, sad to admit but C# really helped here.
-Knowing HasSet had Inytersection() was a time saver.
+Knowing HasSet had Intersection() was a time saver.